Shopify/ui-extensions/packages/checkout-ui-extensions/src/extension-points/api/standard/README.md

 ## `version`

-The UI extension renderer version being used for this extension.
+The UI extensions platform version being used for this extension.
 Currently, there is only a single version, `'unstable'`.

 ## `extensionPoint`